jlam55555/hmmos/notes/fs.md

 The initial goals for the HmmOS filesystem are, in order:
 1. write the HmmOS kernel and userspace programs to a FAT filesystem
 2. implement basic FAT support in the bootloader (to find the kernel)
-3. write a basic SATA driver that can read/write one block at a time
+3. write a basic disk driver that can read/write one block at a time
 4. implement FAT support in the kernel to load userspace programs
 5. (later) write an ELF loader and store the binaries in ELF form rather than flat binaries